 A significant benefit of ensuring that you sleep better is that doing so allows your immune cells to rest up and get stronger so that they can battle the bacteria and viruses that are so intent on damaging your body.
 Improved quality and duration of sleep helps them attack those bacteria and viruses much more quickly and effectively than they would if they’re exhausted, resulting in you getting sick much less often than would otherwise be the case.

 For example, if you contract a common cold virus, but you’re well rested, you’re going to be much more apt to not end up showing any symptoms and, as a result, be stronger in the long run.
 And, even if that virus turns into the disease, being well rested will allow your body to be more effective fighting it and decrease its severity and duration.
+When you boost your immunity, you will undoubtedly enjoy more restful sleep.

 A better period of sleep also helps steady your glucose levels and reduce your chances of contracting type 2 diabetes.
 This is due to the amount of glucose that’s in your blood dropping while you enjoy the deep stage of your sleep cycle.
 A recent study showed that participants who only slept for four hours a night for six consecutive nights experienced 40% lower glucose tolerance.
 It should also be pointed out that when those same participants ate a breakfast that was high in carbohydrates, their glucose levels were exceptionally high as compared to well-rested individuals eating that same breakfast.